adikabintang/kolor-di-dinding/networking/bgp.md

    1. OPEN
    2. NOTIFICATION
    3. KEEPALIVE
-   4. UPDATE: contains route modifications, additions, withdrawals
+   4. UPDATE: contains route modifications, additions, withdrawals of prefixes (prefix = Network Layer Reachability Information (NLRI)).
+Attributes are sent here.
 3. A route is made of:
    1. destination
    2. AS path
-   3. Attributes: things that enables operator control the path selection.
+   3. Attributes: BGP selects the best path based on attributes.
+More on this later.
       1. Well-known attribute:
          1. NEXT_HOP, ORIGIN, AS-PATH
       2. Well-known discretionary: